Cultural Programs, Events & Tours

 - Tours begin at 11am, 12pm & 1pm and are limited to 15 guests.

 - Tours are free and last approximately 30 minutes.

 - No reservations are required.

 Organized group tours (15 people+) are available on select Thursdays during the summer season.
 Please email email@example.com for a Guest House group tour application.

 **Please note, during this season the Guest House hours are subject to change up to one day in advance due to event bookings.
 Please view our calendar for the most updated schedule of Guest House hours or call 310-458-4904 to confirm hours the day before your visit.

 *Please note, the Gallery hours are subject to change due to event bookings.
-Please call 310-458-4904 to confirm hours.
+Please check the website calendar or call 310-458-4904 to confirm hours.